leastbad/jquery-events-to-dom-events/README.md

 That might be it.
 Go make a sandwich - you've earned it.

+**Note**: The mechanism this library uses is to capture jQuery events using jQuery event listeners, and then create DOM events that contain all of the same information as the original. **There is no way to actually catch jQuery events with a vanilla event handler** because the jQuery implementation is proprietary and non-trivial.

+Technically, this library repeats events.
+Quantum entanglement for events?
+Perfect! ship it.

 ### Ajax and the case of the additional parameters

-Some events - the [jQuery Ajax](https://api.jquery.com/jquery.ajax/) callback events in particular - return with additional parameters attached, and for these exceptions you need to specify a second parameter defining an array of strings representing these parameters. **The first parameter must always be `event`.**
+Some events, such as the [jQuery Ajax](https://api.jquery.com/jquery.ajax/) callbacks - return with additional parameters attached, and for these exceptions you need to specify a second parameter defining an array of strings representing these parameters. **The first element of this array must always be `event`.**

 Event | Parameters
 ----- | ----------